 \subsection{Discrepancy Network Architecture}

-We use the discrepancy network architecture of~\cite{Lis19} but without the semantic branch, since we aim for compatibility with non-semantic free-space estimation methods.
 The architecture is shown in Fig.~\ref{fig:sup_discrepancy_architecture}.
 The network has two input streams: the original image and the image where the road area has been inpainted.
-We apply Gaussian blur to the input image to eliminate excessive high-frequency signals, as described in the main article.
-We use the pretrained VGG network of~\cite{Simonyan15} to extract features from both images.
+We use the pretrained ResNeXt101 network of~\cite{Xie17b} to extract features from both images.
+We use the PyTorch implementation~\cite{PytorchResnext,PyTorch19} of this backbone and take the outputs of layers labeled \texttt{relu}, \texttt{layer1}, \texttt{layer2}, \texttt{layer3}.
 At four levels of the feature pyramid, we fuse the two streams of features in these two parallel ways: \begin{itemize} \item Concatenate stream 1 and 2, followed by a $1 \times 1$ convolution, \item Calculate pixel-wise correlation of features, following~\cite{Li18b}. \end{itemize} The results of the above are concatenated and passed on to an up-convolution pyramid which uses the SeLU~\cite{Klambauer17} activation function.
 In the final step, the discrepancy score is multiplied by the binary drivable space mask, since the outputs are only valid within the road area.